 Well travel fans, another day, another city.
 And this time, we’re exploring the wonderfully exciting world of Kuala Lumpur, in this epic post about 13 of the most interesting places to visit in KL (aka Kuala Lumpur, Malaysia).

-Okay, that description wasn’t really all that helpful.
+Because truth be told, that description wasn’t really all that helpful.

 Kuala Lumpur is a vibrantly, modern city that has an iconic skyline filled with minarets, Mogul-style domes, and skyscrapers galore.